 Over a decade ago, on the cusp of my teenage years, I plunged myself head first into what I later came to know as the Charismatic Movement (CM.)
 I had been attending a Pentecostal church all my life but returning to my motherland after spending a good deal of my childhood in the UK reignited my interest in the Christian faith.
 I remember the first church service we attended in an unfinished church building in my parents’ hometown.
 I was struck by the freedom of expression in the service, particularly the lively music and dancing.
 It was so good, so infectious, I found my body beginning to rhythmically jerk and before I knew it I was dancing.
 I hadn’t danced in church for so long and in that moment everything felt just right about what it.
 Living in the West the expression of faith is politely stifled but here in Ghana you are given the utmost freedom.
 In some sense you’re even expected to display it.
 In the Ghanaian religious furnace my passion for Christian faith had been reignited and I abandoned myself to the Pentecostal flames.

-I wish I could say that it is a rare occurrence.
+I wish I could say that was a rare occurrence.
 At least today I almost liked it.
 On most days I just go through the motions, stoically unconvinced that I should be emotionally invested in whatever is going on.
 The strange thing is I do not really have anything against the church I attend.
-I have been attending it for most of my life and by and large they are a good community, genuinely interested in God and people.
+I have been attending it for most of my life.
+By and large they are a good community, genuinely interested in God and people.
 Whatever things I may disagree with them I feel no need to express, after all they are not peculiar to them anyway.
 My fairly recent charismatic ennui originates from something that happened almost two years ago.
 It was my catastrophic exit from a campus fellowship I had been involved in for almost a decade.

 In diagnosing my own charismatic apathy, wondering why I just wanted excited anymore even though arguably had good reason to be, I realised the issue wasn’t cerebral.
 I like to think I take a more measured approach to Charismatism due to cool, clinically detached, rational analysis of the CM through the lens of scripture.
 To be sure there is that academic component to it but it barely tells half the story.
-Over the last two or three weeks meditating on what makes us human, I have recognised more and more the Western Enlightenment ideal that humans are thinking machines and that given the right information they will always make the rational choice is just not true.
+Over the last two or three weeks, meditating on what makes us human no less, I have recognised more and more the Western Enlightenment ideal that humans are thinking machines, given the right information they will always make the rational choice, is just not true.
 Various disciplines from neuroscience to anthropology and recent global events show how untrue this is.
-Emotions play a more leading role in our behaviour that we modern man would dare confess.
+Emotions play a more leading role in our behaviour that modern man would dare confess.
 One psychologist suggested we cannot actually reason properly without emotion.
-In most things we tend to feel first than rationalize later.
+In most things we tend to feel first then rationalise later.
 Looking back I realise the reason why I am in my current state, why I decided to reassess my entire worldview was actually a change in my emotional disposition.

 The romance of my journey in Charismatism had waned and I no longer found it existentially robust or satisfying.
 Once you get to that stage the questions and doubts naturally start gushing forth.
 Pentecostals criticised their denominational peers for being wooden and unresponsive to the Spirit.
 Yes, in many respects that was a valid assessment yet it wasn’t a full account of why they behaved that way.
 It isn’t that they denied their emotions, as if it is humanly possible to do that, but rather they chose to express certain emotions.
 There are also cultural factors involved (e.g. Africans are far more expressive of their religion than Europeans) but the sombreness of the liturgy of older churches is not the same as antipathy.
 I have come to appreciate that too is a legitimate posture of worship.
 The overt emotionalism in the CM is often mistaken for joy or sincere participation.
 However, excitement is only one aspect of the emotional spectrum and though it is good to have, it has its appropriate time and place.